Davine-94/Angular-Quote-App/README.md

 #### By **Davine Phylis**

 ## Description
-Women Quotes application is an application for women by women, and is meant to help women concur the world with the confidence they need
+Women Quotes application is an application for women by women, and is meant to help women concur the world with the confidence they need.
+The main reason to quote material in your speech is to reinforce your words.
+A

 ## Setup/Installation Requirements

 - You need a good perfoming computer/laptop: Core i3 or equivalent with high resolution display
 - Clone from Github
-- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.